gallolopez1/the-tech-blog/README.md

 ## Usage

-After 1 minute of being idle, you can still view comments but will be prompted to log in again before yoy can add, update, or delete comments.
+After 1 minute of being idle, you can still view comments but will be prompted to log in again before yoy can add, update, or delete comments/posts.

 ## Links